 One I am excited to see sometime is the Western Quoll.
 They have recently been reintroduced to the area after being extinct here for over a hundred years.
-They are doing quite well, but I am yet to personally come across one.
+They are doing quite well, but I have yet to personally come across one.

 What you can’t help but see will be kangaroos.
 They are all around the area.
 We even saw one right on the lawn of the Wilpena Pound Resort drinking from the sprinkler.
 You will see emus quite regularly parading around, even through the campgrounds.

 Bird life is abundant.
 There are so many different types around.
 Listen out for the distinctive call of the kookaburra, especially in areas around the creeks, like in Melrose or at the Wilpena Pound Resort.
 You could also see the bright green ringneck parrots that call the area home.

 There are also some creepy crawlies here too.
-On one visit in February we admired the huge webs of the golden orb spiders hanging between the trees at the Wilpena Pound Resort campgrounds.
+On one visit in February, we admired the huge webs of golden orb spiders hanging between the trees at the Wilpena Pound Resort campgrounds.
 Don’t worry, these guys may build a huge web, but they are harmless to humans.

 Learn about the History of Mining at Blinman

-The town of Blinman in the northern Flinders Ranges was once a mining town, with copper discovered there at the end of the nineteenth century.
-The mining stopped in 1907, and the town of 1500 residents has dwindled over time down to just 18 permanent residents today.
+The town of Blinman, 45 minutes from Wilpena Pound in the northern Flinders Ranges, was once a mining town, with copper discovered there at the end of the nineteenth century.
+The copper mine stopped operating in 1907, and the town of 1500 residents has dwindled over time down to just 24 permanent residents today.

 Stay and Play at Arkaroola Wilderness Sanctuary

 This is a place for relaxing, exploring and learning about the incredible landscape.
 Arkaroola could be described as an “all-inclusive” location as there is not only accommodation available here, but a restaurant and pub, a small store as well as plenty of attractions.

 The accommodation at Arkaroola covers all styles and budgets, from entire houses, a bunkhouse, cabins and both powered and unpowered sites for campers and caravans.

-Other activities include scenic flights, astrology, Aboriginal cultural tours, more 4WD tours, bush walking and more.
+Other activities include scenic flights, astrology, Aboriginal cultural tours, more 4WD tours, bushwalking and more.
 There is something here for everyone to enjoy in their incredible Flinders Ranges location.

 Ride a Steam Train on the Pichi Richi Railway

-In the town of Quorn you can jump on board one of the many different steam trains to enjoy rattling through the countryside like to early settlers did when rail travel was the way to get around.
+In the town of Quorn, you can find one of the best Flinders Ranges attractions.
+Jump on board one of the many different steam trains to enjoy rattling through the countryside like to early settlers did when rail travel was the way to get around.

-With the high risk of fire danger, the steam trains do not run in the warmer months, instead a diesel engine does some trips before a break altogether over the hottest summer months.
+With the high risk of fire danger, the steam trains do not run in the warmer months, instead, a diesel engine does some trips before a break altogether over the hottest summer months.
 Booking in advance is highly recommended as often the services are sold out.

 Enjoy the Quorn Silo Light Show

 While the displays are intended to change over time, during my visit they consisted of photos of some of the local trains of the Pichi Richi Railway, photos of the Flinders Ranges and surrounding area, photos of native flora and fauna, local events, and artwork done by local artists.
 The show lasts for about three hours after sunset.

 Watch the Sunset at Pugilist Hill Lookout

 From this vantage point there are views of Wilpena Pound in one direction, and the Chace Range in the other, so while it is spectacular at sunset, it’s just as good at sunrise too.

-This also gives 360 degree views, this time over Rawnsley Bluff, the Elder Range and Chase Range.
+This also gives 360-degree sunset spectacular views, this time over Rawnsley Bluff, the Elder Range and Chase Range.
 (Note: Even if you are not staying at Rawnsley Park it’s okay to visit the lookout)

 Step Back into Time at the Kanyaka Ruins

 Between Quorn and Hawker are the decaying ruins of the Kanyaka Homestead one of many historic sites in the area.
 This station was originally home to about 70 families so there are quite a few buildings around as well as a cemetery.

 Quite ironic since this area is usually incredibly dry.
 He was buried where he died, so you will also see a sign on the main highway to Proby’s Grave.
 It’s about 20km along that track before you will come to the burial sight.

 Hike in Alligator Gorge

 Alligator Gorge is located just outside the town of Wilmington in the southern Flinders Ranges.
 It is part of the Mount Remarkable National Park and offers a great bush area for hiking.

 You will also need a National Parks Pass before you visit.
 Purchase one online in advance, or pick one up at the service station in town.
 Hours are limited, so online is the best option here.

 Climb Mount Remarkable

 If you are looking for a challenging day hike, take the trail from the centre of Melrose up to the top of Mount Remarkable.
 Depending on which of the two trails you take, the return walk is about 15km and takes about five hours.

 There are dozens of walking trails in and around Melrose in the Mount Remarkable National Park, so if the climb to the summit of Mount Remarkable is a bit much, there are others to choose from.

 Visit a Museum or Gallery

 There are a smattering of small museums and art galleries throughout the Flinders Ranges.
-Most of them focus on the history of the small towns they are in, but there are one of two others that focus on specialty subjects.
+Most of them focus on the history of the small towns they are in, but there are one or two others that focus on specialty subjects.
 Spend some time checking out these museums

-- Melrose heritage Museum
+- Melrose Heritage Museum